paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 - We often don't realize, but when change happens in your life new habits will form.
 We don't pay attention that *that* is the time to try to hijack/program our habits.
 -  One doesn't need to wait around for a natural change to happen.
 One can artificially do something to create this clean slate. ( move around furniture, clean out a room, join a new social group, etc.)

+### The Strategy of the Lightning Bolt

+- Sometimes,  instead of building a habit by constant repetition, some big event happens that suddenly and instantly changes us.
+- It can be something big like pregnancy or small like a passing comment of a stranger, but it cannot be invoked on command.
+It happens *to* us.

 ## Author's "Secrets of Adulthood"

 - Don't let the perfect be the enemy of the good